FloridaSEACAR/SEACAR_Trend_Analyses/README.md

 # SEACAR Trend Analyses

 The *SEACAR Trend Analyses* repository contains the analysis scripts used to generate habitat-specific reports.
 Updated forms of these scripts can be found in the *MA Report Generation/scripts/* sub-folder where they are used to generate **Managed Area Reports** for each Managed Area which include analyses for each habitat (except Oyster - in development).
-The **Managed Area Reports** can be found in the *MA Report Generation/output/* sub-folder.

 ## Managed Area Reports overview

+The **Managed Area Reports** can be found in the [MA Report Generation/output/Reports/](MA%20Report%20Generation/output/Reports/) sub-folder.

 Managed Area Reports contain the following information and visualizations if the habitats are included for a given Managed Area:
 * Introduction
   + Threshold filtering